Meromorphic Behavior of Time Dependent Schroedinger Equation: Solution using Pole Expansion

-The known connection between complete integrability and Painleve property was studied by many authors [ \cite{pickering} , \cite{ablo} ] to obtain analytical form of solution in local domain for non linear differential equation.
-Having only poles as movable singularities is a special case of Painleve property that is required by an ODE to have general analytic solution around such pole.
-A point $ z = z_0 \in \mathbb{C} $ of function $ y(z) : \mathbb{C} \rightarrow \mathbb{C} $ is a pole of order p if
+Having only poles as movable singularities is a special case of Painleve property that is required by an ODE to have general analytic solution around such pole which is determined through following theorem \begin{thm} A point $ z = z_0 \in \mathbb{C} $ of function $ y(z) : \mathbb{C} \rightarrow \mathbb{C} $ is a pole of order p if

 and A point $ z = z_0 $ of function y(z) is an algebraic branch point /singularity if